LiajuX/IgniteLab-EventPlatform/README.md

 ## 🚀 Ignite Lab #02
 Ignite Lab is an event created by [RocketSeat](https://rocketseat.com.br/) to impulse careers and develop a complete application in five days.

-This is the 2nd edition, and it's focused on React.JS.
+This is the 2nd edition, and it's focused on ReactJS.

 <br>